scientificcomputing/phd-retreat-190324/docs/intro.md

 ## Discussion in groups (department-wise)

-- Did you find any issues while trying to reproduce the article that was handed out?
+- Did you find any issues while trying to reproduce the results article that was handed out?
 - What was missing?